RepsElect 2021: Here are your SRC Executive and Officer Bearers - Honi Soit

 |Standing Legal Committee

+This year marks the first year in recent memory where all five senior executive positions (President, Vice-Presidents and General Secretaries) are women.

-An Engineers Vice-President is a major step forward for the recently-established faction, which holds 3 seats.
-By contrast, an NLS Vice-President is perhaps a surprise, considering they only managed to land 1 seat on Council, even though Unity and Penta won 6 and 5 seats respectively.
-International student faction Phoenix, with 2 seats, was locked out of negotiations.
+An Engineers Vice-President is a major step forward for the recently-established faction, which holds three seats.
+By contrast, an NLS Vice-President is perhaps a surprise, considering they only managed to land 1 seat on Council, even though Unity and Penta won six and five seats respectively.
+International student faction Phoenix, with two seats, was locked out of negotiations.

 The night was beset by procedural delays from nominees filling out forms incorrectly.
 Cooper Gannon (Liberals) and Owen Marsden-Readford (SAlt) had invalid nominations for General Executive as they were not Councillors, while factions incorrectly understanding affirmative action requirements threatened to derail multiple elections.

-Similar to previous years, SAlt employed a strategy of nominating for each position to get a 2-minute speech, then withdrawing, drawing out the meeting.
+Similar to previous years, SAlt employed a strategy of nominating for each position to get a two-minute speech, then withdrawing, drawing out the meeting.
 The left all Zoomed in from a central location, delaying elections by migrating across campus before settling down outside PNR.

 Notably, in the coveted Education Officer election, Rory Larkins (Solidarity) was beaten out by the joint ticket of Lia Perkins (Switchroots) and Deaglan Godwin (SAlt), after ongoing tensions between SAlt and Solidarity.
 In an interesting turn, Cooper Gannon (Liberal) was elected to the prized Standing Legal Committee, which is primarily responsible for interpreting the SRC Constitution and Regulations.

-Not everyone got what they wanted in the 94th SRC, but overall, the night went smoothly for the left.
+Not everyone got what they wanted during this year’s RepsElect, but overall, the night went smoothly for the left.
 The 94th SRC Council will next convene at the start of February.